Veridise/yul2llvm/README.md

     yul.json                  - final preprocessed Yul IR in JSON format
 ```

+### Preprocessing

+`pyul` will perform the following preprocessing.

+#### Deploy code

+* All top-level statements that are not function definitions
+  will be deleted.
+Functions not reachable from the constructor will be deleted.

+#### Deployed code

+* The memory initialization code at the beginning will be removed.
+* The selector code will be moved into a special top-level function named
+  `_pyul_selector`.

 ### Metadata

 The top-level JSON object created by `pyul` will contain a `"metadata"` object